 This is my least favorite trope.
 Character finds something good and it all goes wrong.
 I always feel betrayed1.
-Having Paradise Found and Crusader so close together so close together is gut-wrenching.
+Having Paradise Found and Crusader so close together is gut-wrenching.
 But so important for Gabrielle’s journey.
 And ours.
 I want goodness and peace for Gabrielle.
 I want her to feel belonging and love.
 I want her to be forgiven.

 Chris Manheim is totally forgiven.
 What a great episode.